bramus/router/README.md

 Note: The [PHP PCRE Cheat Sheet](https://www.cs.washington.edu/education/courses/190m/12sp/cheat-sheets/php-regex-cheat-sheet.pdf) might come in handy.

-The __subpatterns__ defined in Dynamic Route Patterns are converted to parameters which are passed into the route handling function.
+The __subpatterns__ defined in Dynamic PCRE-based Route Patterns are converted to parameters which are passed into the route handling function.
 Prerequisite is that these subpatterns need to be defined as __parenthesized subpatterns__, which means that they should be wrapped between parens:

 ```php
 // Bad